juanmaurente/event-calendar/README.md

 -   Modal appears when a day cell is clicked (currently empty).
 -   Navigation between months to view upcoming and previous months.
 -   BONUS: Day, week, and month view of the calendar (to be implemented).
+-   The modal should include a form with the following fields:
+    -   Event Name
+    -   Start Date
+    -   End Date
+    -   Location
+    -   Label
+-   When an event is created, a card component should be displayed on the corresponding date cell of the calendar.
+-   The event card component should also be clickable and display a modal with event details and a countdown timer showing the time remaining until the event.
+-   When a user tries to add an event with a start date in the past, an error message should appear.
+-   The user should be able to filter the calendar by labels or location, allowing them to view specific events based on their preferences.
+-   Remember to validate the data coming from the user.
+-   For this project, you can store the events in an array on the frontend.

 ## Known Issues